Being Scientists at S.M.I.T.H

 What is taught when?
 The St Michael’s 2024-25 science overview

-We also had a great time participating in the Great Science Share in June, welcoming in upcoming Paris Olympic games by exploring the question, ‘Do people with longer arms throw further?’
+We also had a great time participating in the Great Science Share, exploring the question, ‘Do people with longer arms throw further?’

 We’ve had lots of fun this year in Family Learning sessions.
 We began by using chromatography paper to discover the culprit who had written a ransom note for our school goldfish, Vinegar!
 We have also used the characters and stories of Roald Dahl for inspiration into a whizz-popping session that saw using playing cards and coins to test surface friction, making sweetie-art, creating magnetic cars and lava lamps before using the theory of rocket power to predict how far our rocket balloons could travel!